proftpd/proftpd/README.md

 - Shadow password support, including support for expired accounts.

-- Multiple authentication methods, including PAM, LDAP and SQL.
+- Multiple authentication methods, including PAM, LDAP, SQL, and RADIUS.

 - Virtual users.

 - ProFTPD never executes any external program at any time.
-There is no SITE EXEC command, and all file and directory listings are generated internally, without using an external ls command.
+There is no `SITE EXEC` command, and all file and directory listings are generated internally, without using an external ls command.

 - Anonymous FTP and other chroot directories do not require any specific directory structure, executable programs or other system files.